Free shipping on orders over 50€ up to 500g

 comment-rcuprer-de-la-fimo-sche-9_640comment-rcuprer-de-la-fimo-sche-10_640

 This technique may seem surprising, but it works pretty well.
-To use it, simply mix your dry polymer clay with a dab of moisturizer.
-Be careful, though, this technique tends to stain your hands.
+To use it, simply mix your dry polymer clay with a dab of moisturizing cream.
+Be careful, however, as this technique tends to stain your hands.
 Be careful and wear gloves before trying this method.

 comment-rcuprer-de-la-fimo-sche-5_640

-Unfortunately, there are pastes that are impossible to recover because they are too old and even after working them for a long time with all these products the paste does not regain its flexibility.
+Now you know how to recover dry Fimo clay.
+However, these methods don't apply to all polymer clay.
+Unfortunately, there are some pastes that are impossible to recover because they are too old, and even if you work on them for a long time with all these products, the clay doesn't regain its suppleness.

 Copyright Perles & Co - 2017.

 All rights reserved.
-Reproduction, even partial, prohibited without the author's permission.
+Reproduction, even partial, forbidden without the author's agreement.

 Share with my friends